-The 2012 election cycle has already seen some troubling developments, to say the least.
-There is less disclosure of where big money is coming from; Super PACS are playing an increasingly larger role; and the rules seem to change with every FEC Advisory Opinion and court decision.
+Recent election cycles have seen some troubling developments, to say the least.
+There is less disclosure of where big money is coming from; Super PACS and 501(c)(4)s are playing an increasingly larger roles; and the rules seem to change with every FEC Advisory Opinion and court decision.
 Our reports, papers, and other documents provide historical context and clear explanations on the different elements at play.
 We also provide our perspective through speeches and op-eds, and give you links to a lot of primary source material from court cases and administrative agency proceedings.

 What is a Super PAC exactly?
 Where did they come from and why are they practically taking over the election cycle?

 Yes, it still matters; it really, really matters.
 Disclosure enables individuals to know the money behind the message.
 Without that, how can individuals weigh whether or not they should bother listening to the message at all?

 What are the laws that matter this go-around?
 What is Citizens United and why does it matter?
 What other changes in the laws are having an effect on candidates, parties, and voters?
 A few resources may help.

 This Supreme Court case decided in January of 2010 really changed things.
 Find out how, why, and what the Court got wrong in its decision.

 In 2008 and 2012, the Legal Center developed draft documents for voters to file with the courts if they encounter problems in trying to exercise their constitutional right to vote.
 The 2008 and 2012 documents remain valid.